 The Children’s Museum of the Upstate

-Those lazy Sundays are a particularly good reason to grab a TCMU membership – it’s so easy to head over there and spend hours among all the exhibits and interactive games.
+Lazy Sundays are a particularly good reason to grab a TCMU membership.
+It’s so easy to head over and spend hours among all the exhibits and interactive games.
 A boring Sunday could be a good excuse just to go check out one of the most popular attractions for families in Greenville.
-If you’re in Spartanburg, that location is also open and it’s just $7 to get in or free if you’re already a TCMU member.
+If you’re in Spartanburg, that location is also open on Sundays, and free if you’re a TCMU member.

 projectROCK Easley

 This huge indoor rock-climbing facility in Easley is a lot of fun!
-They have the nation’s highest indoor climbing wall at 84 feet high plus have a great little room for smaller kids.
+They have the nation’s highest indoor climbing wall at 84 feet, plus a great little room for smaller kids.
 You can have hours of entertainment here.
 You can also find some additional indoor and outdoor rock climbing gyms near Greenville in our handy guide.

 The Big E